 The ADRs are different for each vehicle type.
 For example, the ADRs for passenger cars, SUVs and light commercial vehicles (LCVs) are different to those for buses and heavy goods vehicles.

-The Federal Department of Infrastructure, Transport, Regional Development & Communications (DITRDC) has responsibility for maintaining the Australian Design Rules (ADRs).
+The federal Department of Infrastructure, Transport, Regional Development, Communications and the Arts (DITRDCA) has responsibility for maintaining the Australian Design Rules (ADRs).

 A full list of ADRs is available from www.infrastructure.gov.au.

 The Australian Design Rules (ADRs) for passenger cars, SUVs and light commercial vehicles (LCVs) are almost fully harmonised with the international United Nations Regulations, with the exception of:

 ADR 69 – Full frontal crash test (UN R137 test results accepted)

 ADR 81 – Fuel consumption label (tests are to UN Regulations)

 ANCAP’s role is complementary to regulation.
 It encourages vehicle manufacturers to include the latest vehicle safety technology beyond the minimum regulatory standards, promoting quicker introduction of new technology.

 One of the main benefits of ANCAP is its flexibility to encourage the swift adoption of important vehicle safety features and technologies ahead of the development of a regulation.
 ANCAP is able to use early research to identify and encourage safety features and technologies that are potentially beneficial without the constraints required for regulatory action.

 As a result, Australasian consumers have access to a wide range of vehicles that significantly exceed the minimum regulatory standards.
 For example: